emartynov/presentations/README.md

 The talk I gave on:

 * CocoaHeadsNL meetup - Sep 2022
-* Community talk on Droidcon DE 2022
+* Droidcon DE as a community talk - Jul 2022

 [Here is folder with the presentation files and links](my-path-to-freelance)